 The projects that flourish will be those with a dedicated, focused team at the helm.
-The best projects will also have in place mechanisms for taking feedback from token owners (investors) in the same way a publicly-listed company listens to its shareholders.
+The best projects will also have in place mechanisms for taking feedback from token owners (investors) in the same way a publicly listed company listens to its shareholders.

-In many instances, the mechanism used to establish strong governance is through the establishment of a not-for-profit foundation that steers things such as technical development and promotion.
+In many instances, the mechanism used to establish strong governance is through the establishment of a non-profit foundation that steers things such as technical development and promotion.
 If the project is of sufficient size, the foundation can be run by a team of salaried staff.

 Token sales can provide the funds for this as well as funding the IT team needed to build the project’s technology.
 Each investor’s influence in the foundation’s decision-making process can be tied to the number of tokens they own.

-Many observers have been quick to dismiss cryptocurrencies generally, and Bitcoin in particular, as a bubble that will burst and disappear.
+Many observers have been quick to dismiss cryptocurrencies generally, and bitcoin in particular, as a bubble that will burst and disappear.

-However it must be recognised that the underlying blockchain technology is being used to solve to a myriad of real world problems beyond the financial sector.
+However, it must be recognised that the underlying blockchain technology is being used to solve to a myriad of real-world problems beyond the financial sector.